unrealwork/axibase-collector/collections.md

 An Item List which stores strings entered in the `Items` field on the form.

-List elements should be separated with a line break.
+List elements should be separated by a line break.

 ![TEXT Type](collection_text_type.png)